-Equivalent to the completion of the twelfth (12th) grade and six (6) months of experience in the enforcement and communication of animal services codes, ordinances, and regulations and the humane care and handling of animals.
-College-level coursework in animal healthcare and experience with a public agency are highly desirable.
+Equivalent to the completion of the twelfth (12th) grade and one (1) year of experience in the enforcement and communication of animal services codes, ordinances, and regulations and the humane care and handling of animals.
+College-level coursework in animal health care and experience with a public agency are highly desirable.
+Must obtain euthanasia certification.